 Fuel fabrication plants and research facilities are no longer in operation and will need to be decommissioned.
-The situation is summarized in Table 7.
+The situation is summarized in Table below.

-The licences of these facilities were transferred to SOGIN at the end of 2003.
+The licences of these facilities, except for Ispra-1, were transferred to SOGIN at the end of 2003.
 Decommissioning of these facilities is primarily driven by waste management considerations, due to preliminary treatment activities, and mainly aim for safe storage.

 2.7.2.
 Fuel cycle

-In December 2004, the MISE allowed SOGIN to evaluate alternative strategies, in particular to evaluate reprocessing of the spent fuel abroad.
+In December 2004, MITE (at that time MAP) allowed SOGIN to evaluate alternative strategies, in particular to evaluate reprocessing of the spent fuel abroad.

-In March 2006, the MISE changed the national strategy for the spent fuel still stored in Italy from dry storage to reprocessing, except for the strategy regarding Elk River spent fuel, which remained unchanged.
+In March 2006, MITE changed the national strategy for the spent fuel still stored in Italy from dry storage to reprocessing, except for the strategy regarding Elk River spent fuel, which remained unchanged.

 The following activities have been performed in compliance with the intergovernmental agreement and the contract:

-• Partial delivery of the spent fuel stored at Deposito Avogadro facility.
+Partial delivery of the spent fuel stored at the Deposito Avogadro facility.

-In March 2006, to manage the Superphénix spent fuel quota that arose from ENEL participation in the NERSA consortium, MISE allowed SOGIN to consider the reprocessing of the SOGIN spent fuel quota.
+In March 2006, to manage the Superphénix spent fuel quota that arose from ENEL participation in the NERSA consortium, MITE allowed SOGIN to consider the reprocessing of the SOGIN spent fuel quota.

 2.7.3.
 Waste management and disposal